Awakening - a Last Hero Story

 The mightily raging storm too had lost its luster and a light rain fell upon them.

-Slae furrowed his brow, his confusion furthering, but before he could say anything she went on, "He carries no memory of you, or of himself.
+Slae furrowed his brow, his confusion furthering as he thought to his reflection earlier, but before he could say anything she went on, "I felt that he carries no memory of you, or of himself.
 He is as lost as you are.
-It is true; you were not always like this.
-Yes.
-It was I who did this to you.
-I did it because it was necessary that it be done."
+Though, you were not always like this.
+I did this to you for a purpose that seems impossible now.”

-"What exactly did you do. . ?"
+"What exactly did you do…?"
 Slae's words trailed off.

 Suddenly the ground moved violently, as if dodging some unseen force.
 A rupture zagged across the sky and everything began to grow out of focus.

-The Angel of Light smiled at Slae, as if oblivious to the changes around them, "Now it is time for you to go to the planet Earth, where I took you from.
+The Angel of Light smiled at Slae, as if oblivious to the changes around them, "I am sorry, our time is over.
+Now you must go to the planet Earth, where I took you from.
 There you shall learn of the path awaiting you."

 "Earth?"
-Slae began, but was once again hushed.
+Slae began, but was quickly hushed.

 "Earth, yes.
 It is in great turmoil and upon its fate hinges the future of the Universe.
 This particular planet is special with many a battle for the Universe being been won within it."
 She smiled at Slae expectantly.

-"Heroes. . ."
-Was all he could manage before being cut off again.
+"Heroes…" Was all he could manage before being cut off again.